-UNESCO BIOSPHERE REGIONS EXPLAINED‘Biosphere’ is the scientific name for the living surface of our planet, encompassing the land, the sea and the air we breathe.
+UNESCO BIOSPHERES EXPLAINED‘Biosphere’ is the scientific name for the living surface of our planet, encompassing the land, the sea and the air we breathe.

-UNESCO Biosphere Regions are areas across the globe that have been endorsed by the UNESCO Man and the Biosphere programme as outstanding places for nature and for people – places where there is a healthy balance between the two.
-There are currently 669 biosphere sites in 120 countries worldwide.
+UNESCO Biospheres are areas across the globe that have been endorsed by the UNESCO Man and the Biosphere Programme as outstanding places for nature and for people – places where there is a healthy balance between the two.
+There are 701 biosphere sites in 124 countries.
 These regions are also known as biosphere reserves.
-Although this might sound as though it’s about keeping people out, it’s actually about enabling people to enjoy these special places to the full and get involved in helping to keep them special.
+Although this might imply it’s about keeping people out, it’s actually about enabling people to enjoy these special places to the full and get involved in helping to keep them special.

 UNESCO Biosphere Regions, or Reserves, are all about actively taking care of ‘living landscapes’ – special places for nature where people also live and work.
 A UNESCO biosphere region has three functions: